 - Chocolate chips: mix them in with a spatula so they don't get stuck in the beaters (image 4).

-- Variation: add nuts instead of chips.
-Or use milk chocolate chips.
-Add a spice like ground cinnamon or a different extract like coffee.
-Or a tablespoon or two of a liquor like Amaretto or Kahlua.
+- Variations: add nuts instead of chips.
+Use milk chocolate chips.
+Add a spice, like ground cinnamon or a different extract, like coffee.
+Or a tablespoon or two of liquor such as Amaretto or Kahlua.

-- Storing: it keeps well for a few days at room temperature as long as it's wrapped or covered with a dome.
+- Storing: it keeps well for a few days at room temperature if it's wrapped or covered with a dome.

 Cake pans

-If you're wondering what type of pans you can use to bake this sour cream cake, let me tell you that they can be made as cupcakes, layer cakes, loaf cakes, in a regular bundt pan, or as mini bundt cakes.
+If you're wondering what pans you can use to bake this sour cream cake, let me tell you that they can be made as cupcakes, layer cakes, loaf cakes, in a regular bundt pan, or mini bundt cakes.

 - This recipe today is baked in a rectangular 8x11-inch pan.
 A square 9-inch pan also works and the batter is enough for 2 loaf pans (about 8x5-in each), 15-18 cupcakes, 1 tube cake, 2 or three layers (8 or 9-inch, depending on how thick you make them), or 10-12 mini bundt cakes.
 If you use a larger 9x13=inch pan the cake will not be as tall.
 These are approximate, but you get an idea.